castrovroberto/lite-vault/README.md

   *   Define token-to-policy mappings under `mssm.auth.static-tokens.mappings:`.
 Example configuration is present in `application-dev.yml`.
 6.  **Build:** `mvn clean package`
 7.  **Run:** `java -jar target/lite-vault-*.jar` (Use the actual JAR name generated in the `target` directory)
+8.  **Verify Connection (Task 24):** Check the application startup logs for messages indicating successful connection to the target PostgreSQL database (e.g., `Successfully established connection...` from `PostgresSecretsEngine`).
+Also check for HikariCP pool startup messages.

 The server should start on `https://localhost:8443`.
 You can test KV endpoints using `curl` or the provided `lite-vault-cli.sh` script (remember to use `-k` for the self-signed certificate and provide the `X-Vault-Token` header).
 Note that DB secrets endpoints are not yet available or functional.